olizilla/tutorwire-api/README.md

 ### Configuration

-Tutorwire API is configured according to JSON files in the [config] dir.
+Tutorwire API is configured according to JSON files in the [config](https://github.com/olizilla/tutorwire-api/tree/master/config) dir.
 Configuration is based on the NODE_ENV environment variable.
-Default configuration options can be found in [config/defaults.json].
+Default configuration options can be found in [config/default.json](https://github.com/olizilla/tutorwire-api/blob/master/config/default.json).
 See [node-config module docs](http://lorenwest.github.io/node-config/latest/) for more information.

 ### Running